themrdemonized/STALKER-Anomaly-modded-exes/README.md

 ## TROUBLESHOOTING
 * Q: The game crashes when using reshade and trying to switch resolution/change graphics settings/init `vid_restart` command
 * A: This is due to Reshade versions shenanigans.
 The latest tested version that doesn't crash while doing stuff in question is 5.7.0, you can download it here: https://reshade.me/downloads/ReShade_Setup_5.7.0_Addon.exe.
 If you wish to use later versions, try not to change graphics settings with them.
+* Q: I have conflicts and bugs with shaders when i use Beef NVG, SSS, or Enhanced Shaders
+* A: If you are using those mods, install this package via MO2, and put it higher priority than those mods: https://github.com/deggua/xray-hdr10-shaders/releases/latest

 ## Below are the edits that are supplemental to the mods, the mods themselves **are not included**, download the mods by the links.
 If mods in the links provide their own exes, you can ignore them, all necessary edits are already included on this page.